 Show Hidden Files in Mac OS X

-If you find yourself needing to access hidden files on your Mac, like an .htaccess file you downloaded, a .bash_profile, a .svn directory, – literally anything preceded with a ‘.’ indicating it is invisible by default – you can run the below command from the terminal to toggle hidden files to become visible.
+Finder Need to show hidden files on a Mac?
+This is pretty common if you find yourself needing to access hidden files on your Mac, like an .htaccess file you downloaded, a .bash_profile, a .svn directory, – literally anything preceded with a ‘.’ indicating it is invisible by default – you can run the below command from the terminal to set hidden files to become visible throughout Mac OS X.

 For some quick background to fill in those who don’t know, files that are hidden in Mac OS are determined so by preceding the filename with a single period symbol (.), you can actually make any file hidden by placing a period in front of the name, thus making it invisible to the Finder.
-Let’s make all hidden files become visible in OS X:
+Let’s walk through making all hidden files become visible in Mac OS X, regardless of what system software version is on the Mac.

-This changes the default setting of Mac OS X so that Finder always shows all files.
-Launch the Terminal (found in /Applications/Utilities) and enter these commands exactly as shown.
-The first command activates the ability to see the hidden files:
+This changes the default setting of Mac OS X so that Finder always shows all files, including showing hidden files.

 “Hidden” files are now visible in Finder windows, but they will display as a dimmed version of their respective file icons, being slightly transparent.
-An example of this is highlighted below:
+Examples of how hidden files show up in the Finder are shown below.

 This setting stays in place until it has been reversed or disabled, which would cause all files to become hidden again just as the default.
 With all the files visible a Finder window can look much busier than you may be accustomed to, and it’s not always desired to leave on constantly.
 Thankfully it’s just as easy to switch back.